transistorfet/molten/README.md

 Yet To Complete
 ---------------

-- Closure conversion is not yet fully implemented.
-I haven't decided yet whether to make all functions be closures, or to add a distinct type for closures vs non-closure functions

 - Exceptions haven't been implemented yet.
 This somewhat relates to the above issue of making all functions support throwing exceptions, which means a need to declare C/C++ functions that do not allow exceptions.